faros-ai/airbyte-connectors/sources/pagerduty-source/README.md

-# Pagerduty Source
+# PagerDuty Source

-This is the repository for the Pagerduty source connector, written in Typescript.
+This is the repository for the PagerDuty source connector, written in Typescript.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/pagerduty).